Places to visit in Nepal

 The Everest Region

 Who does not want to catch a glimpse of the highest mountain in the world?
 Magnificent Mount Everest or Chomolungma in Tibet, Sagamartha in Nepal – Mother Goddess of the Earth – is the goal of most professional mountaineers, keen climbers, enthusiastic walkers and hardy little trekkers.
-The trek to Everest Base Camp is a tough but rewarding 2-week trip ascending to over 5,500m walking over glacial terrain and high mountain passes culminating in a hopefully spectacular sunrise from Kala Pattar over the world’s highest summit.
+The trek to Everest Base Camp is a tough but rewarding 2-week trip.
+It ascends to over 5,500m, walking over glacial terrain and high mountain passes culminating in a hopefully spectacular sunrise from Kala Pattar over the world’s highest summit.

-For less ambitious and younger families, shorter yet equally enjoyable treks can still be taken in this region – for example, Everest can first be spotted from Namche Bazaar, a lively market settlement where yak herders and porters laden with heavy burdens mix with the international trekking scene, surrounded by internet cafes, cake shops, pizzerias, backpacker hostels and luxury hotels.
+For less ambitious and younger families, shorter yet equally enjoyable treks can still be taken in this region.
+For example, Everest can first be spotted from Namche Bazaar, a lively market settlement where yak herders and porters laden with heavy burdens mix with the international trekking scene.
+Here there are internet cafes, cake shops, pizzerias, backpacker hostels and (relatively) luxurious hotels.
 Namche is only a 2-3 day trek from the closest airport at Lukla – a hair-raising but stunning 1-hour flight from Kathmandu.